netx-as/docs/tutorials/nat64/basic-nat64.md

 # NAT64 example

+> [!IMPORTANT]
+> NAT64 is an experimental NetX feature.
+Please contact NetX support (support@netx.as) to assist you with the deployment.

 This example shows a simple configuration that connects IPv6 only network with the rest of the Internet.
 IPv4 only hosts are still reachable through NAT64 AFTR running on NetX router.